 - Green Onions - Use only the green onion tops to keep this low FODMAP.

-- Cheese - I use sliced cheddar and swiss cheese to keep it low FODMAP.
+- Cheese - I use sliced cheddar and Swiss cheese to keep it low FODMAP.

-See the recipe card for the exact measurements and complete instructions.
 Selected ingredients are based on guidance on current serving sizes measured by the Monash University Food App and FODMAP Friendly App at the time of publishing.
 As always, follow your gut and modify as needed.

 Step-By-Step Instructions